about exhibitions publications/texts teaching/lectures

 @email kmtemporaer.de Film Club der polnischen Versager*innen e.V.

-Linn has given lectures and taught at The New School, Barnard College, Columbia University, Pratt Institute in New York City, Umeå Academy of Fine Arts, TU Berlin, and Royal Academy of Arts in London, among others.
-She has worked with and curated exhibitions at The Kitchen, the South London Gallery, The Whitney Museum of American Art, The Bronx Museum of the Arts, and the National Gallery Prague, among others.
-She has contributed to publications and magazines such as Frieze, Starship, artforum, Texte zur Kunst, BOMB, and Jacobin
+Linn has taught and given lectures at The New School, Barnard College, Columbia University, Pratt Institute in New York City, Umeå Academy of Fine Arts, AdbK Vienna, Städelschule, TU Berlin, and Royal Academy of Arts in London, among others.
+She curated exhibitions, performances, and screenings at The Kitchen, the South London Gallery, The Whitney Museum of American Art, The Bronx Museum of the Arts, the National Gallery Prague, Maxwell Graham and Petzel Gallery, among others.
+She has contributed to publications and magazines such as Frieze, Starship, artforum, Texte zur Kunst, Mousse, ArtAsiaPacific, BOMB, and Jacobin.